 Navigation and knowing how to use a map and compass is something that can’t be skipped, yes I know we have cell phones and this is the wireless generation, but the map will never lead you astray.

-This will be for them to have an idea of where you are at and at what times in case you shouldn’t check in they have an area to search.
+This will be for them to have an idea of where you are and at what times in case you shouldn’t check in they have an area to search.

-There are many permits required on many of the long distance hiking trails that you must have with you or be able to print before you head into the area, this means making sure you identify these prior.
+There are many permits required on many of the long-distance hiking trails that you must have with you or be able to print before you head into the area, this means making sure you identify these prior.

-Once you find these then you need to more than likely ask for the permit long before you are on your hike, this is why planning will help you out as you should have a vague notion of the time you believe you will reach the area.
+Once you find these, then you need to more than likely ask for the permit long before you are on your hike, this is why planning will help you out as you should have a vague notion of the time you believe you will reach the area.

 Some permits you can keep on your phone, many though are printed only so you will want to think about printing them prior to leaving and keeping them dry and safe, or you want to look at the towns prior to the area and find someplace to print then.